Depression is something almost all of us deal with, and it absolutely sucks.

-There are many other requirements but you can check that out in your own time if you are serious about becoming an Uber driver.
+There are many other requirements, but you can check them out in your own time if you are serious about becoming an Uber driver.

 Besides all that, you will pick up passengers and drop them to wherever it is that they are going.